 Open Access Youth Work:

 This girl’s only group is designed to give our local girls and young women the space to explore social and political issues, including those that are gender specific, in a safe and supportive environment.
-Regular activities include arts & crafts, dance, sports, meditation, and topical workshops including bullying, body image, sexual health, safe relationships and active citizenship etc.
+Regular activities include arts & crafts, sports and games, cooking and topical workshops including bullying, body image, sexual health, safe relationships and active citizenship etc.

 The senior youth group engages with some of the most disengaged young people from the local area with a mix of leisure and educational opportunities on offer.
-Weekly topical workshops are delivered by our team of staff, or from partner organisations on a number of issues including drugs & alcohol, violence, sexual health, bullying, political issues & active citizenship, positive role models, racism & immigration, and homelessness etc. Sports, cooking, arts & crafts, and other leisure opportunities are also on offer, as is regular support from staff for young people in need of advice and guidance.
+Football, Table-tennis, cooking, arts & crafts, and topical workshops, etc. As well, as regular support from staff for young people in need of advice and guidance.